 In the single frequency V-method, detection of BB is made first.
-Detection of BB is made by examining the vertical profile of the radar reflectivity factor (Z) and see if the vertical profile of Z satisfies certain conditions which are typical to the profile of Z when BB exists.
-When BB is detected, rain type is stratiform if the reflectivity factor in the rain region does not exceed a special convective threshold.
-When BB is not detected, and the reflectivity factor exceeds a conventional convective threshold, rain type is convective.
+Detection of a BB is made by examining the vertical profile of the radar reflectivity factor (Z) to see if the vertical profile of Z satisfies certain conditions which are typical to the profile of Z when a BB exists.
+When a BB is detected, the rain type is stratiform if the reflectivity factor in the rain region does not exceed a special convective threshold.
+When a BB is not detected, and the reflectivity factor exceeds a conventional convective threshold, the rain type is convective.
 When rain type is neither stratiform nor convective, the rain type is "other" in the V-method.